Philippe Mora

-Philippe Mora (born 1949) is a French Australian film director.
+Philippe Mora (born 1949) is a French-born Australian artist and film director.

-Early life and career
+Origin

-Mora was born in Paris, France in 1949, and grew up at the centre of the Australian arts scene of the 1950s and began making films with an 8mm camera his father gave him while he was still a child, and won art prizes as a teenager.
-He is the eldest son of artist Mirka Mora and her husband, restaurateur and gallery owner Georges Mora.
-He has two younger brothers: William Mora (b.
-1953), an art dealer, and Tiriel Mora (b.
-1958), an Australian actor.
+Mora was born in Paris, France in 1949 to a Lithuanian-Jewish mother and a German-Jewish father.
+He is the eldest son of artist Mirka Mora and her husband, restaurateur and gallery owner Georges Mora, a French Resistance fighter during World War II.

-From an early age, the Moras' family life placed Philippe at a focal point of the Australian arts scene.
-His mother Mirka Mora was a painter, and his father Georges Mora (a French Resistance fighter during World War II) was a leading art entrepreneur and restaurateur.
 After a brief stint in New York, the family emigrated to Australia in July 1951 when Philippe was two, settling in Melbourne, where the Moras founded the Melbourne eateries Mirka Café and Café Balzac.
-In 1965 they opened the Tolarno Restaurant and Galleries in St Kilda.
+Two younger brothers were born in Australia: William Mora (b.
+1953, an art dealer) and Tiriel Mora (b.
+1958, an actor).
+In 1965 His parents opened the Tolarno Restaurant and Galleries in St Kilda.

+Mora began making films with an 8mm camera his father gave him while he was still a child, and won art prizes as a teenager.

 Career

 A self-confessed movie addict from childhood, Mora's cinema icons were the Marx Brothers, Jean Cocteau's surrealist films, Alfred Hitchcock, Buster Keaton (as director) and Ernst Lubitsch's early films, as reflected in his first home movies.
 Back Alley, now preserved at the National Film & Sound Archive, was made in 1964 when he was 15.
-This was a parody of West Side Story filmed in Flinders Lane, Melbourne just behind his mother's studio at 9 Collins Street.
-The film features Mora, his brother William, and friends Peter Beilby and Sweeney Reed.
+This was a parody of West Side Story filmed in Flinders Lane, Melbourne just behind his mother's studio in Grosvenor Chambers at 9 Collins Street.
+The film features Mora, his brother William, and friends Peter Beilby and Sweeney Reed, son of Joy Hester.
 His next film, Dreams in a Grey Afternoon (1965) was made as a silent movie but was screened with music by artist Asher Bilu.
 Shot on 8 mm and printed on 16 mm, the film features stop-motion animation of sculptures by the Russian-Australian sculptor and painter Danila Vassilieff, and includes rare footage of Sunday and John Reed.

-His next project, Man in a Film (1966), was a pastiche of Federico Fellini's 8½ and was also influenced by his recent viewing of The Beatles' A Hard Day's Night.
+Mora's next project, Man in a Film (1966), was a pastiche of Federico Fellini's 8½ and was also influenced by his recent viewing of The Beatles' A Hard Day's Night.
 Like its predecessor, it was made as a silent film, shot on 8mm and blown up to 16mm, and again screened with music by Asher Bilu.
 Man in a Film starred Sweeney Reed and premiered at the Tolarno Galleries in early 1967.

 Give It Up (1967), shot in Fitzroy Street, Melbourne, again featured Reed, with Don Watson and Philippe's younger brother Tiriel.
 The film symbolised Australian response to the Vietnam War by depicting a woman (played by Zara Bowman) being repeatedly kicked and beaten in the gutter of a busy street while onlookers do nothing.